 I stopped once again to admire the beautiful hand-carved pens, wood grain stained with rainbows.
 There’s a blue and green one I desperately want, and I take it for a test drive every time I’m there.
 I’ve never bought one for myself, mainly because I really like my Pilot Precise V7 rolling ball pens.
 But also because I will likely lose the expensive thing, or break it.
 The real issue, though, it that it’s hard to justify spending $50 on a writing utensil for myself.
 Maybe someday I’ll be worth it.

 The upstairs of the Market was exploding with fresh cut flowers arranged in neat rainbows.
 I was particularly taken with the white tulips.
-My camera phone does them no justice, obviously.
-But they were so creamy and bright.
+They were so creamy and bright.
 I loved them intensely.

 We also dropped in to visit our brilliant photographer friend Chuck Pefley whose vendor booth features absolutely breathtaking shots of Seattle.
 His booth attendant informed us that lucky Chuck was off enjoying adventures elsewhere.
 We paused for a bit to admire his early evening Space Needle photos and then continued our own adventure.